Voyage to the Bottom of the Sea (TV series): Season 1

-The first season's 31 episodes included gritty, atmospheric story lines devoted to Cold War themes and excursions into near-future speculative fiction, involving espionage and sci-fi elements.
+The first season's 32 episodes included gritty, atmospheric story lines devoted to Cold War themes and excursions into near-future speculative fiction, involving espionage and science fiction elements.
 Aliens, sea monsters and dinosaurs were featured, but the primary villains were hostile foreign governments.
 While fantastic, the scripts had a recognisably contemporary setting.

 The first episodes began with Admiral Nelson and the crew of the Seaview fighting against a foreign government to prevent a world-threatening earthquake, and continuing with a foreign government destroying American submarines with new technologies in "The Fear Makers" and "The Enemies".
 The season also had several ocean peril stories in which the Seaview crew spent the episode dealing with the normal perils of the sea.
 Two examples are "Submarine Sunk Here" and "The Ghost of Moby Dick".
 The season introduced a diving bell and a mini-submarine, and the first episodes featuring extraterrestrials (Don Brinkley's "The Sky is Falling") and sea monsters.

 During the course of the first season, Nelson was promoted from a three-star to a four-star admiral.
 It was also established that while essentially a marine research vessel, SSRN Seaview was also part of the U.S. nuclear armed fleet (most notably defined in William Read Woodfield's episode, "Doomsday").
 The season ended with the Seaview crew fighting a foreign government to save a defense weapon.